microsoft/terraform-provider-power-platform/docs/data-sources/billing_policies.md

 page_title: "powerplatform_billing_policies Data Source - powerplatform"
 subcategory: ""
 description: |-
-  Fetches the list of billing policies in a tenant
+  Fetches the list of billing policies https://learn.microsoft.com/en-us/power-platform/admin/pay-as-you-go-overview#what-is-a-billing-policy in a tenant.
+A billing policy is a set of rules that define how a tenant is billed for usage of Power Platform services.
+A billing policy is associated with a billing instrument, which is a subscription and resource group that is used to pay for usage of Power Platform services.
 ---

 # powerplatform_billing_policies (Data Source)

-Fetches the list of billing policies in a tenant
+Fetches the list of [billing policies](https://learn.microsoft.com/en-us/power-platform/admin/pay-as-you-go-overview#what-is-a-billing-policy) in a tenant.
+A billing policy is a set of rules that define how a tenant is billed for usage of Power Platform services.
+A billing policy is associated with a billing instrument, which is a subscription and resource group that is used to pay for usage of Power Platform services.

 ## Example Usage